 Third, the parties seeking an uncontested divorce must be able to establish that they are British Columbia residents.
 Such residency can be established by demonstrating that they have lived in the province for the past year.
 Once they both can prove this, they have met the residency requirement.

-Thereafter, at least one of the two parties must continue to reside in British Columbia until the Statement of Claim for a divorce is formally filed.
+Thereafter, at least one of the two parties must continue to reside in British Columbia until the “Notice of Family Claim” for a divorce is formally filed.

-The final requirements for an uncontested divorce are a marriage certificate and a photograph.
+The final requirements for an uncontested divorce are a marriage certificate and a photograph of one of the parties.
 An original marriage certificate must be obtained and presented.
 Similarly, since the attorney will only be representing one of the two parties, he must obtain a photograph of the second party.

 As noted, all of these requirements must be met.
-You will not be granted an uncontested divorce if any of the requirements have not been met.
+You will not be granted an uncontested divorce while lacking any of the requirements.

 Is a Separation Agreement Necessary for an Uncontested Divorce in British Columbia?